 To serve four, first make a sugar syrup in a large, shallow pan, using 12oz (350g) caster sugar and 12fl oz (350ml) water.
 Allow the sugar to dissolve gently, then leave it to bubble for about five minutes.
 Add four halved peaches (you can take out the stones later) and poach for about three minutes on each side.
 Remove the peaches, then take off the skins.
 For the raspberry sauce, whiz up 7oz (200g) raspberries with 1 tbsp icing sugar in a blender, then push the mixture through a sieve to remove the seeds.
 Put two peach halves in a dish, top with a little sauce and add a scoop of ice cream.
 Any remaining sauce can be served separately.

 Fry a finely chopped onion until softened, then mix it with the rice, 1lb 10oz (750g) pork mince, an egg and a pinch of dried marjoram.
 Lay out each cabbage leaf, fill with the stuffing, then roll up tightly.
 Lay the smaller cabbage leaves across the bottom of a deep, wide pan, then pack the cabbage rolls over the top.
-Cover with a sauce made with 7oz (200g) tomato purée, salt and pepper, and some reserved cabbage water, ensuring the sauce is an inch or so (a couple of centimetres) above the rolls.
+Cover with a sauce made with 7oz (200g) tomato purée, salt and pepper, and some reserved cabbage water, ensuring the sauce is a couple of centimetres (an inch or so) above the rolls.
 Cover and simmer for two hours, then serve the rolls with the tomato sauce drizzled over the top.

 No 1960s party would be complete without a tray of these puff pastry snacks – served hot or cold, and often filled with coronation chicken (or even condensed mushroom soup).
 Vol-au-vent literally means 'wind-blown' in French, and the name refers to the lightness of the pastry.
 Back in the day, you'd find the pastry cases in the freezer aisle, but now they're trickier to track down.
 Fortunately, they're easy to make from scratch at home.
 Use all-butter pastry for the best results, and try fillings like flakes of hot smoked salmon mixed with mayo and horseradish, or mushrooms sautéed with garlic and crème fraîche.